mustafar/nh-recipes/content/blog/pav-bhaji/index.md

 Add 1/2 cup water and let it cook for 4-5 mins on a medium flame.

-Once done add 1/2 stick of butter on top and lots of fresh coriander
+Once done add 1/2 stick of butter on top and lots of fresh coriander.

-Serve with buttered pav which can be browned in a pan
+Serve with buttered pav which can be browned in a pan.